Massive disk formation in the tidal disruption of a neutron star by a nearly extremal black hole: Introduction

 \subsection{Motivation}

-Black hole--neutron star (BHNS) mergers are expected to be a major source for the upcoming advanced interferometric gravitational-wave detectors (Advanced LIGO, VIRGO, and KAGRA~\cite{LIGOScience,aVIRGO, Somiya:2012}), with event rates in the range $\sim 0.2$ -- 300 BHNS/yr~\cite{2010CQGra..27q3001A}.
+Black hole--neutron star (BHNS) mergers are expected to be a major source for the upcoming advanced interferometric gravitational-wave detectors (Advanced LIGO, VIRGO, and KAGRA~\cite{LIGOScience,aVIRGO, Somiya:2012}), with an expected event rate of the order of 10 BHNS/yr~\cite{2010CQGra..27q3001A} (Note however that this rate is poorly constrained: pessimistic models predict as little as an event every 5 years, while with optimistic assumptions, event rates of up to 300 BHNS/yr are theoretically possible).
 If the mergers leave a massive accretion disk around the black hole, they are also a promising setup for short-duration gamma ray bursts (SGRB)~\cite{1991AcA....41..257P, 1992ApJ...395L..83N,Janka1999}, which might be observed either directly or as an ``orphan'' SGRB afterglow.
 If matter is ejected during the merger (either from the tidal tail or a disk wind), other signals are conceivable, including radio afterglows and/or ``kilonovae''.
 (See~\cite{metzger:11} for a discussion of electromagnetic counterparts.)

 It is to be expected that the parameters of BHNS systems will vary widely; the mass and spin of the black hole, in particular, can be substantially different from system to system.
 Population synthesis studies~\cite{2008ApJ...682..474B,2010ApJ...715L.138B} and mass measurements of stellar-mass black holes~\cite{2010ApJ...725.1918O} both favor black-hole masses of 8--11$M_{\odot}$, but they are currently unable to constrain the spin of the black hole, because this is set mostly by the spin acquired at the hole's formation~\cite{2008ApJ...682..474B}.
 This spin at formation will depend on the progenitor of the black hole and the complicated core collapse and accretion dynamics of the black hole's birth; existing simulations can produce a wide range of spins~\cite{2011ApJ...737....6S,2011PhRvL.106p1103O}.